-In the Park Avenue hotel where he now lives, the walls of his rooms are covered with original Van Currently Remarque is working on two new novels at once ("sometimes I get out of breath-then I stop and work on the other one"), and rereading the works of Dostoevski, Stendhal, and Tolstoy.
+In the Park Avenue hotel where he now lives, the walls of his rooms are covered with original Van Goughs, Cezannes and Egyptian art.

+Currently Remarque is working on two new novels at once ("sometimes I get out of breath - then I stop and work on the other one"), and rereading the works of Dostoevski, Stendhal, and Tolstoy.